nginxinc/nginx-gateway-fabric/docs/proposals/nginx-extensions.md

 _Example(s)_: [Envoy Gateway BackendTrafficPolicy](https://gateway.envoyproxy.io/v0.6.0/api/extension_types/#backendtrafficpolicy), [GKE HealthCheckPolicy](https://cloud.google.com/kubernetes-engine/docs/how-to/configure-gateway-resources), [BackendTLSPolicy](https://gateway-api.sigs.k8s.io/api-types/backendtlspolicy/)

 Policies are a Kubernetes object that augments the behavior of an object in a standard way.
 Policies can be attached to one object ("Direct Policy Attachment") or objects in a hierarchy ("Inherited Policy Attachment").
 In both cases, Policies are implemented as CRDs, and they must include a `TargetRef` struct in the `spec` to identify how and where to apply the Policy.
-Policies can use the `sectioName` field of the `TargetRef` to target specific matches within nested objects, such as a Listener within a Gateway or a specific Port on a Service.
-There's also an open [GEP issue](https://github.com/kubernetes-sigs/gateway-api/issues/995) to a name field to HTTPRouteRule and HTTPRouteMatch structs to allow users to identify different routes.
+Policies can use the `sectionName` field of the `TargetRef` to target specific matches within nested objects, such as a Listener within a Gateway or a specific Port on a Service.
+There's also an open [GEP issue](https://github.com/kubernetes-sigs/gateway-api/issues/995) to add a name field to HTTPRouteRule and HTTPRouteMatch structs to allow users to identify different routes.
 Once implemented, Policies can target a specific rule or match in an HTTPRoute.

 Policies do not need to support attaching to all resource Kinds.
 Implementations can choose which resources the Policy can be attached to.